jitinsharma/android-conferences/README.md

 - Understand how state management will work with Compose
 - Make app reactive to changes from network + DB as well as implement a simple UI filter
 - Make it work with Flow/coroutines
-- Keep it updated with `dev` releases of Compose
+- Keep it updated with releases of Compose

 ## Screenshots
 ![](/art/screenshot.png)